top of page

 ~ The Boston Globe

-Alicia Tormey is an internationally recognized artist, instructor, and mentor who is best known for her inventive and pioneering encaustic techniques using beeswax, resin, shellac, and raw pigments.
+Alicia Tormey is an internationally recognized artist, educator, and creative mentor best known for her pioneering encaustic techniques that combine beeswax, resin, shellac, and raw pigments.

-“My paintings are heavily influenced by the Pacific Northwest region of the United States.
-There’s a special quality of light here that transforms the landscape into mystical, otherworldly places.”
+“My paintings are heavily influenced by the Pacific Northwest.
+There’s a unique quality of light here that transforms the landscape into something mystical and otherworldly.”

-Alicia is a graduate of the Art Institute of Seattle and her work has been featured on the cover of Professional Artist Magazine and featured in several arts publications.
-She is the recipient of a Grant for Artist Projects award from Artist Trust and her works have been included in numerous public exhibitions and collections throughout the United States and abroad.
+A graduate of the Art Institute of Seattle, Alicia’s work has been featured on the cover of Professional Artist Magazine and included in numerous public exhibitions and private collections throughout the United States and abroad.
+She is also a recipient of the Artist Trust’s Grant for Artist Projects (GAP) award.

 Elevation